 If a child who stammers is currently having speech and language therapy, speak to the therapist to find out what you can do to best support the child.
 Better still, see if it’s possible to arrange a three-way meeting between you, the child and the therapist so you’re all working together.
 The therapist might suggest organising a whole class talk about stammering, which the child who stammers could lead on.
 This can give them the opportunity to educate their classmates about stammering and what they can do to help.

 The Michael Palin Centre for Stammering has some great resources for teachers, including a short video and suggestion sheets.

 Top Tips for Teachers, produced by Action for Stammering Children.

 'My tips for supporting pupils who stammer': award-winning teacher and BSA trustee Abed Ahmed, who stammers himself, gives some suggestions for teachers.

 Let's talk about stammering: an interactive resource from Bradford District Care NHS Foundation Trust, which sets out to 'bust myths and highlight evidence-based facts about stammering'.

 Stammering can be seen as a disability under the Equality Act 2010 and schools therefore have a responsibility to make reasonable adjustments for pupils who stammer. – here are some examples of what these could look like.

-Take a look at our library, where BSA members can borrow books and DVDs.
+Take a look at our library, where Stamma members can borrow books and DVDs.